Biocompatibility Test Methods

 1.1 This practice covers a short-term testing method to screen the subcutaneous tissue reaction to implant candidate materials in small laboratory animals.
 The material may be dense or porous.
 This method may not work for absorbable materials, depending on the absorption kinetics.
 The tissue reactions will be evaluated in comparison to those evoked by control materials that are accepted as clinical implant materials.
 1.2 This practice, along with other appropriate biological tests (including other ASTM test methods), may be used to assess the biocompatibility of candidate materials for use in the fabrication of devices for clinical application.
 It may also be applied to evaluate the effect of special surface textures and preparations of known materials.
 1.3 This practice does not provide a comprehensive assessment of the systemic toxicity, carcinogenicity, teratogenicity, or mutagenicity of the material.
 Additional information may be needed on the material in its final finished form, such as implantation assessment at the clinically relevant location.
 1.4 The values stated in SI units, including units officially accepted for use with SI, are to be regarded as standard.
 No other systems of measurement are included in this standard.
 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 1.6 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

-ASTM F1439-03(2018)
+ASTM F1439-24

 Standard Guide for Performance of Lifetime Bioassay for the Tumorigenic Potential of Implant Materials

-ASTM F1984-99(2018)
+ASTM F1984-25

 Standard Practice for Testing for Whole Complement Activation in Serum by Solid Materials

 1.1 This practice provides a protocol for rapid, in vitro screening for whole complement activating properties of solid materials used in the fabrication of medical devices that will contact blood.
 1.2 This practice is intended to evaluate the acute in vitro whole complement activating properties of solid materials intended for use in contact with blood.
-For this practice, the words serum and complement are used interchangeably (most biological supply houses use these words synonymously in reference to serum used as a source of complement).
+For this practice, the words “serum” and “complement” are used interchangeably (most biological supply houses use these words synonymously in reference to serum used as a source of complement).
 1.3 This practice consists of two procedural parts.
-Procedure A describes exposure of solid materials to a standard lot of human serum, using a 0.1-mL serum/13 x 100-mm disposable test tube.
+Procedure A describes exposure of solid materials to a standard lot of human serum, using a 0.1 mL serum/13 x 100 mm disposable test tube.
 Cellulose acetate powders and fibers are used as examples of test materials.
 Procedure B describes assaying the exposed serum for significant functional whole complement depletion as compared to control samples.
 1.4 This practice does not address function, elaboration, or depletion of individual complement components, nor does it address the use of plasma as a source of complement.
 1.5 This practice is one of several developed for the assessment of the biocompatibility of materials.
 Practice F748 may provide guidance for the selection of appropriate methods for testing materials for other aspects of biocompatibility.
 1.6 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.
 1.7 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

 ASTM F2148-18